 You’ll collect resources, send them to the construction sections, and construct the cathedral itself.
 Section by section.
 The central rondel is where you select the actions by choosing dice of a specific color and number.
 The dice you choose dictate where on the rondel you’ll move next, making the choice very strategically important.

 The Red Cathedral is one of those games that offers both accessible gameplay and complex meaningful choices.
 It’s about optimizing your choices, and the gorgeous presence and well-implemented theme certainly help promote it.

 6. Under Falling Skies

 Do you remember Space Invaders, a legendary video game from the eighties?
-The enemies descended from their mothership at the top of the screen and slowly descended down towards you.
+The enemies emerged from their mothership at the top of the screen and slowly descended down toward you.
 There was you, the lonely guardian, frantically moving left and right, hiding under scarce cover and shooting upwards, trying to destroy the oncoming menace.

 Under Falling Skies is Space Invaders, adapted for board gaming.
 The premise is very similar, but now you also have underground bunkers that you use for research and supply.
 The action is of course dictated by using dice – the higher-numbered dice grant more powerful actions, but cause enemy ships to descend faster.

 What makes Under Falling Skies special, is that it’s a strictly solo experience and that the missions are connected and form a campaign.
 It has been one of the most well-received titles of 2020 and has quickly hopped onto the best solo board games lists, as well.
 And with its low price, there’s no excuse to miss Under Falling Skies.

 5. Lorenzo il Magnifico

 A patron of Renaissance culture, Lorenzo de’ Medici sponsored artists such as Michelangelo and Botticelli.
 He was a politician, diplomat, statesman, and banker at the height of the Florentine Republic.
 His great deeds made him known also as Lorenzo the Magnificent.